Frequently Asked Questions

 • Visual demands

-• Any factors that could significantly impacting the lens design
+• Any factors that could significantly impact the lens design

 9. Hydra-PEG (Optional):